CSDUMMI/Ideas/Stable-Coin.md

 in the short term.

 # The Cons

+## Over ambitiouse creators
 Of course this approach has some seriouse risks too, what doesn't?
 One of the major risks is that the creators of the coin over estimated the value of the coin and that the coin is just not worth what they desired it to be.
+Than, if nobody wants to buy the currency, everybody who owns the currency will be imprisoned with his money in there, because they can't get it back.

 I mostly used the word desired, not pegged here, because that is essentially what this whole thing is, a scheme to circumvent the open market and its estimation of the price.